johncwelch/SOS-Swift/README.md

 added gamePlayerTypeDisabled state var so we can disable the game type and player type controls once a move is committed.
 They're re-enabled for new game or grid resize, which is effectively a new game.

 added func incrementScore(myCurrentPlayer: String, myRedPlayerScore: Int, myBluePlayerScore: Int) -> (myRedPlayerScore: Int, myBluePlayerScore: Int) to handle score incrementing during a game. also updated new game and grid size change to set scores back to 0

+updated the following to handle general game, especially the case where one move creates multiple SOS's:

+incrementScore() with an SOScounter that is added to the current player score so that a correct score is given
+gameOverAlert() with a general game winner string and game type.
+If it's a simple game, then the current player is the winner (since that doesn't change for a simple game getting an SOS), if it's a general game, then the general Game winner is used.
+Draws are still draws
+isGameOver() added general game code, mostly for the "countdown is <= 0" parts, since the only way to win a general game or finish it at all is to fill in every square.
+It uses the scores passed to it to set the game winner string used by gameOverAlert()
+checkForSOS() added an SOS counter that is incremented for every case of the SOS flag being set true.
+This allows for cases where you have *multiple* SOS's created by a single move in a general game.
+commitMove() since this is what calls checkForSOS(), added a counter var to pull from the tuple checkForSOS() returns and added that to the return tuple for commitMove()
+Commit Move button action code:
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;added call to incrementScore() before game over check, so if the game is over, the score is corret.
+Called when gameType is general AND SOSFlag is true
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;updated calls to isGameOver() and gameOverAlert()

+this completes user stories 6.2 and 7.1.
+All that's left for the homework is generate some unit tests